 Southern stingrays have a flattened, disc-shaped body and long tail.
 Some stingrays have very round discs, whereas the southern stingray’s body looks more like a diamond from above.
 The tail, which can be twice as long as the body, has a serrated barb or spine that the stingray uses for defense.

 What They Eat

 With a mouth positioned on the underside of the body, these stingrays “graze” along the soft sea floor.
 They try to stir up prey such as smaller fish, mollusks, worms, shrimp and crabs.
 Since most of their food is buried, these stingrays will shoot water out of their mouth and flap their fins to uncover hidden prey.

-These stingrays are found along the Atlantic coast of the United States from New Jersey down to the Gulf of Mexico and the coast of Brazil.
-They are common in the Caribbean.
-Rarely found at depths of more than 180 feet, southern stingrays prefer shallow water with a sandy or silty bottom.
+These stingrays are found along the Atlantic coast from New Jersey, through the Gulf of Mexico and the Caribbean coasts, south to Brazil.
+Rarely found at depths of more than 175 feet, southern stingrays prefer seagrass beds and areas with a soft sand or silt bottom.

 The zoo currently has two southern stingrays on display, one male and one female.
 More may be added in the future.
 Look closely at their tails and you can tell the male from the female—he has a clasper on either side of his tail.